WybeNetwork/VistaPanel-Themes/README.md

 These themes include the popular PaperLantern Default Themes (except Retro), some additional ones that were introduced at the beggining of cPanel X3 deprecation, and some custom ones designed for VistaPanel specifically.

-I recommend going with the [Christmas](christmas) theme right now, it is just the theme you need!

 # Installation Guide
 You must download the folders first and then upload them to your website.